derekl-beep/stackedit-notes/Intro to Data Science.md

 # Machine Learning

+Machine learning is:

+- Models for data
+- Optimization & Regression

-In some sense, machine learning is an optimazation
+In some sense, machine learning is an optimazation problem, in which we optimize the underlying models with the data we collected.

 # References